SIsilicon/WorldEdit-BE-Docs/docs/usage/general/patterns.md

 ### Gradient Patterns

 Gradients are a complex pattern type.
-To create a gradient, type the command `;gradient` followed by the name of the gradient, then patterns of your choice each separated with a space.
-For example, `;gradient nature stone dirt grass` will make a gradient called "nature" that transitions from stone to dirt then grass.
+To create a gradient, type the command `;gradient create` followed by the name of the gradient, then patterns of your choice each separated with a space.
+For example, `;gradient create nature stone dirt grass` will make a gradient called "nature" that transitions from stone to dirt then grass.

 !!!
 Tips

-    You can specify the gradient based on a selection by running `;gradient -s "name"`.
+    You can specify the gradient based on a selection by running `;gradient create -s "name"`.
 The command will read the selection along its longest side like a gradient map.

     You can also change how much the patterns fade into each other with the `-f` flag.
-For example `;gradient -f 0 test stone dirt` makes a gradient pattern called "test" of stone and dirt with a hard transition between the two.
+For example `;gradient create -f 0 test stone dirt` makes a gradient pattern called "test" of stone and dirt with a hard transition between the two.

 Once you have defined a gradient you can then use it in a pattern like so: `$gradient_name`.
 By default the gradient goes in the direction you're facing, but you can specify the direction by adding a dot followed by the direction.
 For example, `$gradient_name.north`.
 Only absolute directions are supported, so `left`, `right`, `forward` nor `back` can't be used.

 !!!
 Tip

     You can also do a radial gradient; that is, a gradient that goes from the center of the operation to its boundaries.
 You define it like how you define the direction, but with `rad`.
 For example, `$gradient_name.rad`.
+There's also `$gradient_name.lit` but instead of the center, it starts from the player's position.

+You can look back at what gradients you have with `;gradient list`, or delete one you already made with `;gradient delete "id"`.
+Note that creating a gradient with an ID that already exists will simply override the old gradient.

 ### Blob Patterns